Order: Squamata Suborder: Iguania Family: Agamidae

 Males are typically larger than females.

-- Brandywine Zoo: A medium-sized, “underbed storagage” tub with locking lid that has been amended with extra ventilation holes on the lid (with a wood-burning tool).
-The cooler is lined with newspaper and, during cool weather (under 65°F), supplemental heat is provided with a hot water bottle (wrapped in newspaper).
+- Brandywine Zoo: as a juvenile, a medium-sized, “underbed storagage” tub with locking lid that has been amended with extra ventilation holes on the lid (with a wood-burning tool).
+Once full size, a large, clear storage tote is used for packing, soaking, and transport.
+The tub is lined with newspaper and, during cool weather (under 65°F), supplemental heat is provided with a hot water bottle (wrapped in newspaper).
 Additionally, this carrier is packed inside a custom-made fleece travel cozie during cold temps.

 Tips on Presentation